EvanK20/4eComponents/README.md

 It contains implementations of various linear-time algorithms for computing 3-edge-cuts in 3-edge-connected undirected graphs, and 4-edge-connected components in general undirected graphs.

-The programs get3cutsGIK, get3cutsLinear, get3cutsNRSS and get3cutsNRSSsort, compute all 3-edge cuts of a 3-edge-connected graph.
+The programs get3cutsGIK, get3cutsLinear, get3cutsLinearNew, get3cutsNRSS and get3cutsNRSSsort, compute all 3-edge cuts of a 3-edge-connected graph.

  * get3cutsGIK implements the algorithm of Georgiadis, Italiano, and Kosinas.
 (Full version at: https://arxiv.org/abs/2105.02910.)

  * get3cutsLinear implements our improved algorithm which runs in linear time in pointer-machines.
 (See https://arxiv.org/abs/2108.08558.)

+ * get3cutsLinearNew is a faster version of get3cutsLinear, that avoids the use of the (low_MD,low_M) edge.

  * get3cutsNRSS and get3cutsNRSSsort implement two different variations of (an improvement of) the randomized algorithm of Nadara, Radecki, Smulewicz, and Sokołowski.
 (Full version at: https://arxiv.org/abs/2105.01699.)